Shababa35/Light-Position-Estimation-Shadow-Depth-/README.md

 3.Maps vectors into the PBRT Physical Coordinate System where Right is +X, Up is +Z, and Depth is -Y

-4. Assuming standard orthographic or long-lens framing constraints, the View Vector is hard-coded down the negative optical axis: $\mathbf{V} = [0 , -1, 0]^T.
+4. Assuming standard orthographic or long-lens framing constraints, the View Vector is hard-coded down the negative optical axis: V = [0 , -1, 0]^T.

 Outputs: Automatically outputs annotated verification plots showcasing spatial circle bounds alongside an indexed spreadsheet structure containing labeled outputs (light_directions.xlsx).

-3. Multi-Modal Feature Extraction
+5. Multi-Modal Feature Extraction
 To enforce strong physical constraints on illumination vector prediction, raw RGB observations are augmented with extracted geometrical and environmental masks.